 In addition to offering up spectacular views, hiking trips are a great way to get moving while on vacation.
 While these shorter hikes are great when you only have a day to spare, they may tempt you to tackle longer trails in the future.

 No matter the length of the trails you hike, make sure you are prepared.
 Pack plenty of water, fuel, and first-aid supplies.
-The new Bumble Bee® Seasoned Tuna Pouch with Spoon line would be an awesome addition to your bag.
+We recommend seasoned tuna pouches as a great hiking snack that you can eat on-the-go.
 They are packed with protein and incredibly convenient.
 With flavors like Jalapeno, Chipotle, Lemon & Pepper, Sun-Dried Tomato & Basil, and Spicy Thai Chili, there is something for everyone.
 Happy hiking!